Skip to content

 LaCivita’s comment comes as the Senate race between Democratic Sen. Bob Casey and Republican Dave McCormick goes into a recount.

-Chris LaCivita, President-elect Donald Trump’s co-campaign manager, suggested on X Sunday evening that Bucks County commissioners, including Board chair Diane Ellis-Marseglia, “will go to jail” because of their decision to defy a Pennsylvania Supreme Court ruling on mail ballots.
+Chris LaCivita, President-elect Donald Trump’s co-campaign manager, suggested on X Sunday evening that Bucks County commissioners, including board chair Diane Ellis-Marseglia, “will go to jail” because of their decision to defy a Pennsylvania Supreme Court ruling on mail ballots.

-Democratic-led election boards — including in Philadelphia, Bucks, Montgomery, and Centre Counties — have decided to count undated ballots, despite a pair of rulings from the Pennsylvania Supreme Court barring their inclusion.
+Democratic-led election boards — including in Philadelphia, Bucks, Montgomery, and Centre Counties — decided to count undated ballots, despite a pair of rulings from the Pennsylvania Supreme Court barring their inclusion.

 “People violate laws any time they want,” she said.
 “So, for me, if I violate this law it’s because I want a court to pay attention.
 There’s nothing more important than counting votes.”